benlumley/msp-osd/README.md

 * Download the latest fonts package from https://github.com/bri3d/mcm2img/releases/download/latest/mcm2img-fonts.tar.gz .
 * Rename the files for your desired font to `font` - so you should have four files: `font.bin, font_2.bin, font_hd.bin, font_hd_2.bin` .
+* Optionally, you can add firmware specific versions of fonts; currently only supported by FakeHD - which uses Betaflight specific fonts - filenames font_bf_hd.bin / font_bf_hd_2.bin.
 * Place these four files on the root of your Goggles SD card.
 * Reboot.